SEND

 SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.

-In addition to this we have SENDCO, Miss Conway.
-Both Mrs Clark and Miss Conway will ensuring that you are:
+Miss Conway will ensuring that you are:

 • Involved in supporting your child’s learning